-Do you have a nonbinding early action plan whereby students are notified or an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? х If "yes," please complete the following: Early action closing date Early action notification date Yes No Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

-Yes No

-of

-о Х

-If "yes," please complete the following: Early action closing date Early action notification date

-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?